• Skip to primary navigation

 Jasmine rice is traditionally served with katsu chicken; however, any white or brown rice works.
 You can even serve with macaroni salad for a Hawaiian-style version of this dish.

-★ More Rice Bowl Recipes You'll Love ★
+★ More Rice Bowl Recipes ★

 • Hibachi at Home - Chicken Fried Rice